-MSE Alumna Erin Jackson competes Sunday Feb.
-18 in Olympics
+MSE Alumna Erin Jackson to Compete in Winter Olympics

 Erin Jackson

-Erin Jackson has a new material in her life: Ice.
+Erin Jackson has a new material in her life: ice.

-She finished third in the 500-meter race during the Olympic trials in Milwaukee snagging the final of three spots.
+She finished third in the 500-meter race during the Olympic trials in Milwaukee, snagging the final of three spots.
 Before the qualifying races, Jackson had never skated the course in less than 40 seconds.
-In Milwaukee, she had two personal bests completing the course in 39.22 seconds and 39.04 seconds.
+In Milwaukee, she had two personal bests, completing the course in 39.22 seconds and 39.04 seconds.

-It has been reported that Jackson was shocked to not just surpass her Top 10 dreams but make the team.
+It has been reported that Jackson was shocked not just to surpass her Top 10 dreams but make the team.

 Even more surprising, Jackson is from Ocala, where the closest ice rinks are more than an hour away.
 Though inline skating has been a feeder for top ice speedskating competitors.